DylanMashini/over-under-notebook/10 - Programming.md

 #### Pros:
 - Official Vex Support
 - Installed on School Computers
 	- Cobb County has an insane amount of restrictions built into their computers.
 VexCode is one of the allowed applications, so it would let me use school computers for programming.
-This isn't a huge issue because I usually bring my personal laptop to school, and I do most of the programming at home anyways.
+This isn't a huge issue because I usually bring my personal laptop to school, and I do most of the programming at home anyway.

 #### Cons:
 - Proprietary IDE